NETWAYS/foreman-training/provisioning/03_pxe.md

 ### Open Foreman's host dialog using "Host > Create Host"

 ### On the Host tab name it "pxe" and select the Environment "production", Puppet CA "foreman.localdomain" and Puppet Master "foreman.localdomain"

+If the environment is not avialable, assign it to "Default Organization" and "Default Location".

 ### On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier and set a Root password of your choice